 The Monitor Agent can be used with the GroupWise High Availability service (gwha), which runs on Linux, to automatically restart GroupWise agents when they stop unexpectedly.
-For setup instructions, see "Automatically Restarting the Linux GroupWise Agents with the GroupWise High Availability Service" on page 83.
+For setup instructions, see Automatically Restarting the Linux GroupWise Agents with the GroupWise High Availability Service.

 There is no GroupWise High Availability service on Windows.
 Windows includes a mechanism for restarting services automatically when they stop unexpectedly.
-For more information, see "Clustering" in the GroupWise 2014 R2 Interoperability Guide.
+For more information, see "Setting up a GroupWise Cluster" in the GroupWise 18 Interoperability Guide.